(This text is also available in German).

 What does the permanent delegation do?

 Like all the member countries, the German government maintains a permanent delegation to the OECD, composed of an ambassador and diplomats.
-As a member of the Council, Germany's ambassador, in consultation with his peers, agrees the programme of work which is described in the annual report and establishes the volume of the annual budget, contributions being assessed according to the relative size of each country’s economy.
+As a member of the Council, Germany's ambassador, in consultation with his peers, agrees the programme of work which is described in the and establishes the volume of the annual budget, contributions being assessed according to the relative size of each country’s economy.

 Members of the German Delegation monitor the work of the OECD’s various committees as well as the activities of the Development Centre, the International Transport Forum (ITF), the International Energy Agency (IEA), the Nuclear Energy Agency (NEA) and the Sahel and West Africa Club (SWAC), of which Germany is a member.